napanianXennial/napanianXennial.github.io/pages/documentation/create-documentation.md

 ---
-layout: minimal-app
+layout: minimal
-title: Setting Up The Portal
+title: Create Documentation
 blurb: Here are the basic requirements to run the Miles Ahead Portal in a local data center or server in the cloud.
 ---